lynx-x-ray-observatory/soxs/doc/source/users_guide/instrument.rst

 .. note::

     Dithering will only be enabled if the instrument specification allows for it.
-For example, for *Lynx*, dithering is on by default, but for *Athena* it is off.
+For example, for *Lynx*, dithering is on by default, but for *XRISM* it is off.

 .. _simulate-spectrum: